kazuar/kazuar.github.io/_posts/2015-7-26-scraping-tutorial.md

 ## Perform login to the site

+For this script we will only need to import the following:
+{% highlight python %}
+import requests
+from lxml import html
+{% endhighlight %}

 First, we would like to create our [session object](http://docs.python-requests.org/en/latest/user/advanced/).
 This object will allow us to persist the login session across all our requests.

 {% highlight python %}